 Tangner CH, Hobson HP (1982) A retrospective study of 20 surgically managed cases of collapsed trachea.
 Vet Surg 11, 146-149.

-Tables are numbered consecutively with Arabic numerals, as cited in the text.
-All tables should be mentioned in the manuscript.
-The tables must be self-explanatory.
-Directly above is supplied their number (e.g. Table 1) and a title in lowercase letters.
-If there are explanations that help the reader in understanding its content, they should appear as footnotes and marked with superscript symbols.
+Tables are numbered consecutively with Arabic numerals, in the order of their appearance in the text.
+Tables that are not mentioned in the main text should not be included.
+Tables should be self-contained and sufficiently self-explanatory so that they can be read and made sense independently of the main text.
+At the top there is their number (e.g. Table 1) and then their title in lowercase letters.
+If there are explanations that can help the reader understand the table content, they should appear as footnotes and be marked with superscript symbols.

 Figures, graphs, diagrams, etc. are “figures”.
 Figures are numbered with Arabic numerals as cited in the text.
 Figures are submitted in jpeg or tiff file format, with a resolution of at least 300dpi.
 Figure legends should be provided after tables.
 In each legend the source of the image must be stated, unless the authors hold the copyright.

 All manuscripts submitted to the journal are reviewed by a minimum of two reviewers who are experts on the field and are unaware of authors names.
 To ensure blind reviewing, authors should omit any details of their names or affiliations.
-Corresponding author is notified within a reasonable period of time for the acceptance or rejection of the manuscript.
-In case of disagreement between the two reviewers, the manuscript will be sent to a third reviewer.
-The final decisions is upon the Editor.
-Manuscripts that pass the peer review process are returned to the corresponding author.
-Authors are expected to revise their manuscript or/and respond to reviewers’ comments.
-The revised manuscript and response to the reviewers’ comments should be resubmitted within four weeks.
-Manuscripts accepted for publication are forwarded by the Editor to a translator to be translated in the second language of the journal.
-Accuracy of the translated text relies upon the responsibility of the authors.
-The translated manuscript will be sent for approval to the corresponding author and it should be returned to the journal within two weeks.
-The two final proofs, Greek and English, will be sent to the corresponding author for the final corrections.
-At this stage no changes are allowed in the text.
+Authors are notified of acceptance or rejection of the manuscript for publication within a reasonable period of time.
+In case of serious disagreement between the two reviewers, the manuscript will be sent to a third reviewer.
+The final decision is upon the Editor.
+If modifications or clarifications are required, the manuscript together with the reviewers’ comments is returned to the corresponding author.
+If the authors modify their paper and/or respond to the reviewers’ comments, they will have to resubmit within four weeks.
+Once the manuscript is accepted for publication, it is sent by the Editor to a translator, to have it translated into the second language of the journal.
+The authors of the paper are responsible for the final translated manuscript.
+The translated manuscript will be sent for approval to the corresponding author and it should be returned to the journal within a 2 week period.
+The two final proofs, Greek and English, are sent to the corresponding author for the final corrections.
+After this stage no changes are allowed in the text.
 Reprints are not available, but a copy of the final manuscript will be provided via email to the corresponding author (pdf file).